-The growing presence of corporate practices, often results in an approach being made before you are ready to sell.
+The growing presence of corporate practices ,often results in an approach being made before you are ready to sell.
 Therefore it is essential to know the value of your practice before accepting any offers.

 - A veterinary practice broker should have the experience to know how much you could sell your practice for in the present market.

-- They should also have the experience to deal and negotiating with buyers to obtain the maximum value.
+- They should also have the experience in negotiating with buyers to obtain the maximum value.

 - They should maintain support throughout the sales process to completion.

-- The fees paid should be reliant upon success.
+- Any fees charged should be reliant upon success.

 - Ask about their charges